House for sale

 Village House for sale in Chalabre

 My husband Jean-Marc and I left Los Angeles in 2005 at age 50 to move to the small village of Chalabre (pop.
 1000) located in the South of France, in the foothills of the Pyrenees mountains.
 We took the reelection of George W. Bush as a sign of things to come.
-We bought a village house where we have lived happily for 20 years.
+We bought a village house (or town house) where we have lived happily for 20 years.
 However, last year, Jean-Marc's medical issues convinced us that we now needed a house with no stairs and we moved to a bungalow-style house in a neighboring village.
 So now our village house is up for sale!

 Americans are sometimes tempted to buy a property with land outside a village.
 In our experience, it is a mistake.
 You will feel more isolated and will likely have to drive to meet people, go shopping, attend functions, etc. It will be much hardder to be part of the community.
 If you truly want to integrate into French life, make friends, do your shopping on foot, etc., it is much better to buy a village house, like we did.
 (Jean-Marc even ended up being asked to stand for the town council and was elected!)
 In fact, our next door on the right is a very nice lady from New Jersey, who lives here permanently, and the one on the left is another lady from Australia who stays here 6 months out of the year.

 We would love nothing more than to sell our house to another American family embarking on the same journey of discovery.
+One last word: Do not think of this as an investment, but rather as a lifestyle choice.

 Description